pingcap/docs-dm/en/create-task.md

 ---
-title: Create a Data Replication Task
+title: Create a Data Migration Task
 summary: Learn how to create a data migration task in TiDB Data Migration.
 ---

-# Create a Data Replication Task
+# Create a Data Migration Task

 You can use the `start-task` command to create a data migration task.
 When the data migration task is started, DM [prechecks privileges and configurations](precheck.md).